Students Against Depression News and Resources

 Student Minds charity are creating an online platform, Student Space, with specific student mental health support tailored to the unique circumstances created by the pandemic.
 Developed with both clinical professionals and students, It will include mental health information and advice, links to quality assured online materials and support services, and targeted therapeutic interventions.
 Find out more here.

-Charlie Waller Memorial Trust has joined 51 other mental health organisations in calling on the government to make mental health a national priority in plans to recover from the coronavirus pandemic.
+The Charlie Waller Trust has joined 51 other mental health organisations in calling on the government to make mental health a national priority in plans to recover from the coronavirus pandemic.
 This open letter invites the government to work in partnership with the mental health and social care sector to shape a New Social Contract for a mentally healthier society following Covid-19.

 3. New Mental Health Guidance for Universities